Princess Isabella of Parma: Wedding

 The public wedding supper and banquet in the Redoute Wing of the Hofburg.
 Only the imperial family is seated, with the emperor and the empress in the middle, Joseph on their right and Isabella on the left.

 A serenade in the same place.
 The imperial family is seated in the first row with a young Wolfgang Amadeus Mozart.
 In reality, the composer was not present at the time, only arriving in Vienna two years later, in 1762.

-Following a marriage by proxy, Isabella was sent to Vienna with Joseph Wenzel I, Prince of Liechtenstein in late 1760.
+Following a marriage by proxy, Isabella was sent to Vienna in the company of Joseph Wenzel I, Prince of Liechtenstein in late 1760.
 While she was sad to say goodbye to her family, she was happy to leave Parma.
 Maria Theresa refused to let anyone of her former staff accompany her.
-Publicly, Isabella disguised her sadness, but cried in private with her father, siblings, confessor, and aya.
-She travelled from Parma through the Alps and was greeted at the border by her Oberhofmeisterin, the widowed Countess Erdődy, Antónia Battyhány.
+Publicly, Isabella disguised her sadness, but she cried in private with her father, siblings, confessor, and aya.
+She travelled through the Alps and was greeted at the border by her Oberhofmeisterin, the widowed Countess Erdődy, Antónia Battyhány.
 They reached a castle near Vienna on 1 October, where they were received by Isabella's father-in-law Francis I, Holy Roman Emperor.

 The Emperor accompanied Isabella to Laxenburg castles to meet the rest of the imperial family.
 Her fiancé, who had declared multiple times that he was more afraid of marriage than of battles, reportedly turned red upon seeing her and could not wait for the wedding.
-While this might be an exaggeration, she quickly seduced Joseph by her obedience and letting him feel intellectually superior to her.
-Maria Theresa declared that Isabella was 'perfect', and it was generally agreed that she surpassed expectations.
-The only person who disliked her was the eldest archduchess, Maria Anna, who had been the second lady of the court but was now displaced by Isabella.
-She was jealous of her popularity, while she had always been slighted by her family.
+While this might be an exaggeration, Isabella quickly seduced Joseph by her obedience and by letting him feel intellectually superior.
+Maria Theresa declared Isabella “perfect”, and it was generally agreed that she surpassed expectations.
+The French foreign minister Étienne François de Choiseul, Duke of Choiseul, present in Vienna at the time, reported that the bride had a “superior gift for making people love her”.
+The only person who disliked her was her eldest sister-in-law, Archduchess Maria Anna, who was displaced by Isabella as second lady of the court.
+Sidelined by her family, she felt jealous of the newcomer's popularity.

 An allegoric depiction of the wedding procession by Martin van Meytens.
 The square shown here did not exist, and existing houses were left off the picture to showcase the procession.

 The wedding was celebrated in the Augustinekirche by Nuncio Vitaliano Borromeo on 6 October.
 At night, there was a display of decorative lighting with almost three thousand lanterns burning between the Hofburg and the Stephansdom and the same amount of white wax candles in two lines, complete with torches in the courtyard of the palace.
 In the Hofburg, there was a public banquet where the pure golden tableware from Isabella's dowry was used.
-Festivities lasted for days and were commemorated in a series of paintings by Martin van Meytens, which can be viewed in the Hall of Ceremonies in Schönbrunn Palace as of 2024.
+Festivities lasted for days and were commemorated in a series of paintings by Martin van Meytens, which can be viewed in the Hall of Ceremonies in Schönbrunn Palace as of 2026.
 This was organised despite the ongoing Seven Years' War draining the treasury, as Maria Theresa wished to distract attention and display the wealth of her empire.